AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-12-03-load-more-button-focus/index.md

 ## Solution: Focus the First New Result

-At a high level, the solution is to focus the first newly inserted result every time the list grows.
-Whenever new items are loaded into the list, we'll determine the index of the first new result in the array and assign a reference to that DOM element.
-We'll then focus that new element whenever the number of results changes (i.e., after ever render).
+At a high level, the solution is to figure out the index of the first new result whenever new items are loaded into the list; then, we'll map over the items in our array and `focus()` the element at that target index.
 Effectively, this means that after a user clicks the load-more button with their keyboard, their focus will visibly jump to the first newly inserted result.

 Below is a Codepen demo showing this in action: